 Example:The orange segments and halves, apple slices, and dried cranberries help set the perfect festive color scheme.

 Do you plan on serving Thanksgiving appetizers this year?
 I’ve got one more Turkey Day post going up on Sunday so be sure to check back for it.
-After that, we’re switching gears into Christmas…everything. 🙂 Thanks for reading!
+After that, we’re switching gears into Christmas…everything. 🙂 Sharing is caring so be sure to pin this post on Pinterest.
+Thanks for reading!

 P.S.
 More Thanksgiving ideas: